Buy Autodesk Autocad Mechanical Software

 Standard Parts Library and Content Management

 The parts library eliminates the need to draw common components from scratch.
-Bolts, nuts, washers, bearings, and structural shapes insert with a few clicks.
-Each part includes size variations and view representations that generate automatically based on your selection.
+Bolts, nuts, washers, bearings, and structural shapes insert with a few clicks while generating size variations and view representations automatically.

 | Standard | Coverage | Part Categories |